minnojs/minno-time/resources/tutorials/slideshow.md

 This section of the tutorial will walk you through creating a slide show.
 We will create a simple task that displays a series of stimuli.
 In this tutorial we will learn how to utilize the sequence, and the very basics of inheritance.

 ### A simple slide show
-Tasks normaly include more than one trial.
-You will note that the sequence holds an array; any trials in the array will be activated sequentialy.
+Tasks normally include more than one trial.
+You will note that the sequence holds an array; any trials in the array will be activated sequentially.

 This is the trial that we already know from the *Hello world* tutorial: